sadhfdrn/Mangacf/replit.md

 ## Overview

-This is a MangaHere API server built with Express.js that provides endpoints for searching manga, getting detailed information, and downloading chapters as CBZ files.
-The server integrates with the consumet.ts library to scrape manga data from MangaHere website.
+This is a MangaHere API server built with Express.js that provides endpoints for searching manga, getting detailed information, viewing page URLs, and downloading chapters as CBZ files.
+The API has been restructured to separate page viewing from CBZ generation functionality for better modularity.

 ## User Preferences